Last Updated on April 26, 2021 by Maggie Sutton

 The Army National Guard

+The National Guard is actually older than the U.S. Army.
+It was created in 1636 by the Massachusetts Bay Colony as three militia regiments to defended against the threat of the Pequot Indians.
 Today, National Guard Soldiers are part-time soldiers, while being full-time citizens.
-They work as doctors, engineers, teachers, and firefighters, all while training for one weekend each month and two weeks during the year.
+They work regular civilian jobs, all while training for one weekend each month and two weeks during the year.
 They serve their communities as well as their country.
 When called to duty, they join active Army service members and continue their training to help protect our freedom.

 The United States Army Reserve